 Strategy.
-Our strategy emphasizes the aim to position Ethan Allen as a preferred brand offering complimentary design service together with products of superior style, quality, and value to provide customers with a comprehensive, one-stop shopping solution for their home furnishing and interior design needs.
-In carrying out our strategy, we continue to expand our reach to a broader consumer base through a diverse selection of attractively priced products, designed to complement one another, reflecting current fashion trends in home decorating.
-We continuously monitor changes in home fashion trends through industry events and fashion shows, internal market research, and regular communication with our retailers and design center design professionals who provide valuable input on consumer trends.
+Our strategy emphasizes the aim to position Ethan Allen as an interior design destination and a preferred brand offering products of superior style, quality, and value to customers with a comprehensive, one-stop shopping solution for their home furnishing and interior design needs.
+In carrying out our strategy, we seek to constantly reinvent our projection and product offerings through a diverse selection of attractively priced products, designed to complement one another, reflecting current fashion trends in home decorating.
+We seek to continuously monitor changes in home fashion trends through industry events and fashion shows, internal market research, and regular communication with our retailers and design center design professionals who provide valuable input on consumer trends.